dignissimus/Quarkon/README.md

 # Quarkon
 Quantum circuit simulation in python

-Hopefully it works as it should, it seems to be which is good
+Hopefully it works as it should, it seems to be, which is good.